Prevention begins with You and your manager/ supervisor

 The Health and Safety Office also contributes significantly to:

-- the activities of the HR department in relation to relevant training programmes, appropriate staff policies in the H&S area, equality and welfare, resolution of staff occupational health issues and the University’s achievement of the Excellence Through People Gold Standard Award.
+- the activities of the HR department in relation to appropriate staff policies in the H&S area, OHP evaluation of UCC work related staff occupational health issues and the University’s achievement of the ATHENA SWAN award and the Excellence Through People Gold Standard Award.

 - Buildings and Estates - Project reviews of new buildings and refurbishment projects ( see further details on the section following below).